Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 :::tip Note

 Sudo is available in Windows 11 version 24h2 and later.
-You have to open the command line (or preferably Windows Terminal) as administrator to configure sudo.
+You need to open a command-line shell (Command Prompt, Windows PowerShell or Windows Terminal) as administrator to configure sudo.

 :::